VaideheeBarde/Student-portal-using-OpenStack/README.md

 Part 2:

-Also, a new technique has been added wherein the name of the file has been appended by the name of the account user.
-This avoids ambiguity if two students upload the file using the same file name.
 Deleting the files is also possible.
 Authentication of http requests is done by a feature in Swift using ‘TempAuth’.
 This generates a key for every session.
 Professor code:
 Initially, we have an array which contains the list of accounts